jepstein-eagle/adaptable/packages/adaptable/readme/guides/adaptable-functions-guide.md

 ## More Information

-General information about Adaptable Tools is available at our [Website](http://www.adaptabletools.com)
+General information about AdapTable Tools is available at our [Website](http://www.adaptabletools.com)

 ## Support